SKKU-SecLab/AdFlush/README.md

 conda create --name <env> --file requirements_conda.txt
 ```

+#### H2O
+In order to utilize our *AdFlush* mojo model, the system must have Java installed among versions 8, 9, 10, 11, 12, or 13.

 #### Prepare Dataset
 1. Setup the directory structure as it is the same as this GitHub repository.
     1. We recommend you to use <a href="https://github.com/fedebotu/clone-anonymous-github">Clone Anonymous Github</a> to clone this anonymous repository in ease.